Organizational Change WalkMe TeamUpdated August 30, 2022

 So which is correct?

-Organizational Development vs. Organizational Change
+Organizational Development and the Future of Change

 There is definitely overlap between organizational development and organizational change.